ashikibrahim07/fb-lite-clone-using-html-css/README.md

 # Live Demo

-You can view the live demo of the project [here](https://ashikibrahim07.github.io/fb-lite-clone-using-html-css/).
+You can view the live demo of the FB lite Clone [here](https://ashikibrahim07.github.io/fb-lite-clone-using-html-css/).

 # Snapshots